Base11Studios/scorecard-vision-rectangle-tracking/README.md

 ## Current bugs

-* Rectangles not being drawn in the right place
+* Rectangles not being drawn at right FPS
+* Rectangle path not "pretty"
-* Rectangles not being drawn at the right orientation
+* Rectangles not drawn when finger on corner